What We Do

 - At Cohen Children’s Medical Center at Northwell Health (formerly North Shore LIJ) – Long Island, New York

 - At Riley Hospital for Children at Indiana University Health – Indianapolis IN

 CENTERS OF EXCELLENCE:

 COMPREHENSIVE CENTER FOR CAH – New York City

 The first CARES Foundation-designated Center of Excellence for congenital adrenal hyperplasia, serving patients of all ages from around the world, opened in New York City at the New York-Presbyterian Phyllis and David Komansky Center for Children’s Health Weill Cornell Medical Center in 2013.
-The Medical Director is Karen Lin Su, M.D., Oksana Lekarev, M.D.
-Association Medical Director, and Surgical Director is Dix P. Poppas, M.D., FAAP, FACS.
+The team is headed up by Medical Director, Karen Lin Su, M.D., Assistant Medical Director, Oksana Lekarev, M.D. and Surgical Director, Dix P. Poppas, M.D., FAAP, FACS.
 The Center offers a multi-disciplinary team of experts in the diagnosis and management of CAH for pediatric and adult patients.
 Services include medical treatment and lifelong follow-up care for patients with classical and non-classical CAH from birth to adulthood; surgical consultations and treatment; transition care for adolescents; psychological support; genetic counseling, prenatal testing, and nutritional support.
 The Center will also be providing educational programs and conducting research.

 Comprehensive Center for Congenital Adrenal Hyperplasia

 Online Second Opinion Service Now Available at New York-Presbyterian/Weill Cornell